Teams & Organizations

 - Edit and delete your own comments

-- View comments history
+- View comment history

 Collaboration Features

-What Exists:
+What Exists

-- Magic link sharing for documents
+- Magic link sharing (with finalization required)

 - Email sharing of magic links

-- Folder permissions control access to private folders
+- Group-based access to private folders

 Best Practices